danielharrell/open-eyes-lect-2017-18/Open.md

 other words besides "representation".
 Such as "perception", "impression", "image", "idea".
 Or in another direction:
 "opinion", "claim", "account".
-Every such word can be heard, or read, or said, as a kind of proof that there is no way for us to know what is *not* us, what is *other* than us, except in relation to us.
+Every such word can be heard, or read, or said, as proof that there is no way for us to know what is *not* us, what is *other* than us, except in relation to us.
+To know the world outside me, is still to make it mine in knowledge.
 Or again no way to know how things are, except through how they seem.
 Yet to know this is still to know; and philosophical discernment has tread more than one path to knowledge in this sense, in more than one mood,